|Campus setting||Information not available|

 Ten students live in the Gray House on campus, which offers a “house style” living environment.
 There are four single rooms and three double rooms, a kitchen, two living rooms, game tables, a laundry closet, and two bathrooms.
 For the 2013-2014 academic year, this housing option will be a ‘community service learning’ environment where students who have applied to live here will be participating in various community service opportunities both on and off campus, sharing their experience and encouraging others to participate as well.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 1 Business and Management 1 Computer Science and IT 2 Creative Arts & Design 1 Education and Teaching 1 Hotel Management & Hospitality 1 Mass Communication & Media 2
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 1 Business, Management 1 Computer Science, IT 2 Creative Arts & Design 1 Education and Teaching 1 Hotel Management & Hospitality 1 Mass Communication & Media 2

 Be the first one!